 How are marine heatwaves calculated?

-A marine heatwave is a heat episode during which the temperature is significantly higher than a certain threshold for at least 5 consecutive days.
+A marine heatwave is an episode during which the ocean temperature is abnormally warm for at least 5 consecutive days.

 Figure adapted from Hobday et al. (2018)